 |Below, on the left is the human ancestral tree that Ian Tattersall presented in the aforementioned Chapter 17.
 Notice that there are two question marks on it.||Compare that with Tattersall’s January 2000 human ancestor tree12 (essentially the predicted “chapter 18”) that we have shown to the right of it.
 His new tree has 9 question marks on it.
 He questions whether or not H. sapiens and H. neanderthalensis evolved from H. hidelbergensis.
 He is no longer sure that H. hidelbergensis and H. erectus evolved from H. ergaster.
 He now apparently doubts that P. aethiopicus evolved from A. afarensis.
 He also has two new fossils that he doesn’t know where to place.
 Furthermore (and perhaps most significant) he no longer shows any line at all between Australopithecus and Homo.
 He appears to be setting the stage for an entirely new tree that supports his new theory of many parallel lines of evolution.|

-Let’s compare Tatersall’s tree with the one that was presented in the spring 1999 Anthropology 106 course at the University of Connecticut, which we have shown in the lower left corner of the next page.
+Let’s compare Tatersall’s tree with the one that was presented in the spring 1999 Anthropology 106 course at the University of Connecticut, which we have shown below.
 (UCONN credits Ember & Ember, 1996.)
 Notice how many side branches are missing.

 Tattersall thinks H. erectus was an evolutionary dead end.
 Uconn says he was our immediate ancestor.
 There are several other differences which we won’t take the time to point out.